ayushshrivastv/Droploop/docs/TOKEN_CREATION_ERROR.md

-# Token Creation Error Documentation
+# Referral Program Creation Error Documentation

 ## Error Message
 ```
-Token creation failed: This may be due to an invalid admin keypair or insufficient funds.
+Referral program creation failed: This may be due to an invalid admin keypair or insufficient funds.
 Please check your environment variables and wallet balance.
 ```

 ## Console Error